Conditional Statements in Java: If, If-Else and Switch Statement

 Beginner

-1.8K Views
+29.3K Views

 What are Conditional Statements in Java?

 Conditional statements are one of the significant parts of "Control Structure" in Java.
 Conditional statements are based on certain conditions and generate decisions accordingly.
 These statements are a bunch of codes that can be executed by "decisions statements".
-These conditions have some specific "boolean expressions".
+These conditions have some specific "boolean expressions."
 The boolean expression of these conditional statements generates "Boolean Value" which could be either true or false.

-Types of Conditional Statements in Java
+Types of Control Statements in Java with Example

 There are 4 types of conditional statements in Java discussed in this Beginner’s Guide to Java.
 They are if statements in Java, if else statements in Java, ladder statements or If Else If statements, and Switch statements.
 The types of conditional statements in Java will be discussed further.